-These Baha Fish Taco Bowls are a fun way to get fish into your diet.
-Everyone can add their own extra toppings and your family will ask for them again and again.
+Baja Fish Taco Bowls are a fun way to get fish into your diet.
+Everyone can customize their own toppings in the taco bowl and since this taco bowl recipe uses frozen battered fish, you can get dinner on the table in no time!

-I had originally planned to make fish tacos but instead I am making Baha Fish Taco Bowls.
-I see rice taco bowls everywhere and I wanted to jump on the bandwagon.
+I often make fish or shrimp tacos but instead I decided to try a new twist on tacos.
+I am making Baja Fish Taco Bowls.
+Rice taco bowls are everywhere and I wanted to jump on the bandwagon.

-So let's take everything we'd put on a fish taco and put it is a bowl with some rice.
-I have made Asian Shrimp Cauliflower Rice Bowls but now it's time for some made with Gordon's fish.
-Mmmnnn!
+Let's take everything we'd put on a fish taco and put it is a bowl with some rice.
+So easy and perfect for busy nights.

-Fish Taco Bowls are a good Meatless Dinner for Lent!
+Fish Taco Bowls are a good Meatless Dinner!

-Lent starts this week and Gordon's Seafood is a trusted name in incorporating fish into my family's menu.
+Lent started this week and this recipe is a great way to incorporate fish into my family's menu.
 I may not participate in all the religious traditions that my family did, but out of habit, I still serve fish on Fridays often.
 While frozen dinners are not the norm in my kitchen, sometimes I need a little help.
-And if I do need help, Gorton's Seafood is in my freezer to provide it.
+And if I do need help, these battered fish filets will provide it.

 Most days, I like to think ahead and prep for dinner in advance because there is not always an abundance of time during the dinner hour.
 Many nights, we are eating at 7:30 pm after my son comes home from soccer practice.
 These fish taco bowls are perfect because the rice and other ingredients can be prepared in advance.
 The fish fillets are heated in the oven and dinner can be on the table in half an hour.